 c.
 For reimbursement claims

 Any reimbursement of medical expenses by an insurer or employer shall be reduced from the quantum of deduction the taxpayer can claim under this section.

 Also remember that you need to get a prescription for such medical treatment from the concerned specialist in order to claim such deduction.
 Read our detailed article on Section 80DDB

 Deduction for Person suffering from Physical Disability

-A deduction of Rs.
-75,000 is available to a resident individual who suffers from a physical disability (including blindness) or mental retardation.
-In case of severe disability, deduction of Rs.
-1,25,000 can be claimed.
+A deduction of Rs.75,000 is available to a resident individual who suffers from a physical disability (including blindness) or mental retardation.
+In case of severe disability, one can claim a deduction of Rs 1,25,000.

 13. Section 80G – Donations

 The various donations specified in u/s 80G are eligible for deduction up to either 100% or 50% with or without restriction.